Know in one minute about White tea benefits

 1. Prevent colon cancer

-Colon cancer is considered as the world’s third most common form of cancer in both men and women.
+Colon cancer is considered the world’s third most common form of cancer in both men and women.
 On the basis of studies (2) done on Colon cancer cell line, it was found that high antioxidant and free radical scavenging property white tea helps in retarding the cancerous growth and protects the normal cells against oxidative damage

 2. Anti-cancerous and antimutagenic activity

 White tea has high epigallocatechin-3-gallate (EGCG) and several other polyphenols in comparison to that of green tea.
 Therefore, showed antimutagenic activity hence proving that the teas undergo the least processing have high anticarcinogenic activity (3).

 3. Improves male infertility in Type 2 diabetes

 A study (4) done on animal models with Type – diabetes mellitus shows increase sperm quality.
 This is because of the white increases glucose tolerance and insulin sensitivity.

 4. Weight Loss